bloodyowl/rescript-pages/contents/features/03_simple-api.md

 title: Simple API
 ---

-You basically have two hooks to access data:
+**You only need two hooks** to access the data from your markdown files.
+At build time, the system knows what you read from your components.

 ```reason
 /* items */